axin233/DL_for_Needle_Detection_Cannulation/README.md

 https://user-images.githubusercontent.com/59490151/116702743-7b605a00-a997-11eb-96de-17c8098f3b70.mp4

-## System configuration for training and testing the networks
+## System requirements for training and testing the networks
 Our networks are trained and tested on a system including:
 1. Python 3.6.10
 2. OpenCV 3.1.0